MetaMask/core/docs/writing-controllers.md

 >;
 ```

-## Use standard naming for action identifiers
+## Use standard naming scheme for action identifiers

-An action is equivalent to a function, and its identifier should be named in a similar fashion.
+An action is equivalent to a function, and its identifier should be named in "camelCase".

 ```typescript
 const name = 'FooController';